DienDoesData/DienDoesData/README.md

 # Hi 👋, I'm Dien Elsayed

-💡 ** Junior Data Analyst | From raw data to actionable insights businesses and stakeholders use to make smart decisions**
+💡 ** Data Analyst | From raw data to actionable insights businesses and stakeholders use to make smart decisions**

 ---